FindMySchool LogoFindMySchool

 The four pillars of school life, academic purpose, international outlook, generosity in approach, and enterprising spirit, are manifested through a formal house system that creates smaller communities within the larger organisation.
 Students wear a traditional uniform, which many experience as clarifying rather than restrictive.

-In 2024, Queen Mary's delivered strong results that reflect the school's selective intake and rigorous teaching.
-The average Attainment 8 score of 74.3 sits well above the England average of 51 (FindMySchool data), indicating that pupils achieve notably above the typical student in England.
-At GCSE, 43% of grades awarded were 9 or 8 (the highest levels), and 65% of entries achieved grades 9, 8, or 7.
-The school ranks 235th out of 4,593 secondary schools in England for GCSE outcomes (FindMySchool ranking), placing it in the top 5% and 2nd in Walsall locally among state secondaries.
+In the 2024-25 / 2025 dataset, Queen Mary's delivered strong results that reflect the school's selective intake and rigorous teaching.
+The average Attainment 8 score is 74.2, indicating that pupils achieve notably above the typical student in England.
+At GCSE, 42.5% of grades awarded were 9 or 8 (the highest levels), and 68.3% of entries achieved grades 9, 8, or 7.
+The school ranks 240th out of 3,895 schools in England for GCSE academic outcomes and 182nd overall out of 3,688 (FindMySchool rankings), with a 2nd-place local ranking in Walsall among state secondaries.

 The Progress 8 score of +0.6 is meaningfully above the England average of 0 (a positive figure indicates pupils made above-average progress from their starting points).
 This metric matters particularly in grammar schools; it confirms that the school is adding educational value beyond what might be expected from a selective intake.
 In plain terms, able pupils enter QMGS already academically strong, and the school helps them progress further than they would have at an average secondary.

 The sixth form has grown substantially since 2012, when it housed fewer than 150 students.
 Today, over 400 sixth formers (both male and female, who join at Year 12) study across 26 A-level subjects.
-In 2024, 12% achieved A* grades and 29% achieved A grades, meaning 66% of grades were A* to B. This sits comfortably above the England average of 24% at A* and A combined.
+In 2025, across 751 exam entries, 10% achieved A* grades and 30% achieved A grades, meaning 70% of grades were A* to B.

-The school ranks 452nd in England for A-level performance (FindMySchool data), sitting in the top 25% (top 25% of schools in England) and 1st in Walsall among state sixth forms.
+The school ranks 355th in England for A-level academic outcomes and 281st overall (FindMySchool data), sitting around the top 14% on the academic measure and 1st in Walsall among state sixth forms.
 The breadth of subject offering, including Classical Greek, Russian, and History of Art alongside sciences and mathematics, allows students to pursue unusual specialisms that broaden their university competitiveness.

 England ranks and key metrics (where available)